 This lacy snowflake is fast and easy to make.
-So, make a bunch of them and decorate your house or give them as gifts to family and friends!
-Have a Very Merry Christmas!
+So, make a bunch of these cuties and decorate your home or give them as gifts to family and friends!
+Merry Christmas!

 For the big snowflake, I used cotton thread size 10 and a 2 mm steel crochet hook.
 Its final size is 9 cm (3½ inches) in diameter.
 The small one is crocheted with size 20 cotton thread and a 1,25 mm steel crochet hook and it measures 6,5 cm (2½ inches) in diameter.
 You can use heavier thread and bigger hook, or thinner thread and smaller hook and you will have a bigger or a smaller motif.

 You will also need a needle to weave in loose ends and a pair of scissors.

 In order to stiffen the snowflakes you will need white pva glue or your favorite starch, stainless steel pins or toothpicks, plastic wrap and some kind of foam/blocking board.